Content

 Some amendments to contracts that may be considered material and thus require a re-solicitation include:

-• Adding other SFAs, or unaffiliated schools (to include new schools to be constructed within the SFA during the contract duration and potential contract renewals) not included in the original solicitation.
+• Adding other Program Operators or unaffiliated schools/operations (to include new schools/buildings to be constructed during the contract duration and potential contract renewals) not included in the original solicitation.

 • Adding more Child Nutrition Programs not included in the original solicitation and contract.